||Program Manager: Karyn Bakelaar|

 - Gather child’s documentation and travel paperwork such as: new birth certificate, Adoption Order, passport and visa for the child in order to travel home to Canada.

-- Approximate time from dossier submission to Zambia and receipt of a child’s proposal is estimated to be approximately six (6) to twelve (12) months.
+- Approximate time from dossier submission to Zambia and receipt of a child’s proposal is estimated to be approximately twelve (12) to twenty-four (24) months.
 Please Note: This is an estimate only, and will vary according to prospective family’s range of age acceptance, as well as applicants’ openness to various special needs, sibling groups, etc.